A Reliable Solution for Litigation in Mexico.

 - Ordinary proceedings.
 These proceedings accommodate for most of the cases where an international business transaction is disputed.
 This is mainly because they do not rely on a credit instrument or a special title document (executory title or “título ejecutivo”) and, therefore, do not allow for immediate interim measures to secure proper execution of a final judgment unless, strict guidelines for prejudgment remedies are followed, including the posting of a required bond.
 The ordinary proceeding is a relatively longer proceeding, allowing you more time and opportunity to prepare and request the admission of evidence in court, and also providing wider opportunities to counterclaim.

 - Executory proceedings.
 Plaintiffs find more effective and efficient to sue through executory proceeding rather than through the ordinary proceeding.
 Reasons are plenty.
 First, the executory title (título ejecutivo) on which the proceeding is based, creates a presumption that the claim exists and that it’s legally valid and, therefore, turning the burden of proof on the defendant.
 Second, the same executory title gives a preliminary certitude of the plaintiff’s claims allowing, therefore, an immediate ex parte prejudgment attachment order without the need to place a bond.
 Third, it is rather a summary proceeding in which evidence admission and proposals (submissions) are limited to the initial stages through the pleadings of complaint and answer.
 This makes for a shorter and faster proceeding in which a final judgment is usually going to be reached in less time.
-The drawback to this proceeding is that is not always available to all creditors since they must account for a título ejecutivo, which can be a credit instrument, a judgment, or a judicial acknowledgment of debt —among other possibilities.
+The drawback to this proceeding is that is not always available to all creditors since they must account for a título ejecutivo, which can be a credit instrument (such as a pagaré or a bill of exchange), a judgment, or a judicial acknowledgment of debt —among other possibilities.

 - Civil Summary Proceedings.
 The summary proceeding is analogous or similar to the executory proceeding but, it is mostly used in civil cases at State level courts.
 The main purpose of a summary proceeding is usually to demand payment of an obligation or liability arising out of contract or tort, as recognized in the specific situations provided under State civil procedure rules.
 It is specially or more commonly used to foreclose on a mortgage and to evict tenants for non-payment of their lease.
 As with the executory proceeding, this proceeding is “summary” in nature and, thus, evidence admission and proposals (submissions) are also limited to the initial stages through the pleadings of complaint and answer, which is aimed at making for a shorter and faster proceeding to try to reach a final ruling in less time.